 02.10 Procurement and Selection of Packagings.
 For packagings that are used by the licensee to transport or to deliver licensed material to a carrier for transport, review the procedures and records for the following:

 a.
 Fabrication of Packagings.
 Verify, by physical examination and examination of records, whether new packagings have been fabricated in accordance with the approved design (i.e., NRC COC or DOT specification).
-For packagings supplied by, procured leased from a vendor or supplier, verify that the licensee has obtained a written statement from such supplier, certifying that the packag has been fabricated in accordance with a NRC-approved quality assurance program.
+For packagings supplied by, procured, or leased from a vendor or supplier, verify that the licensee has obtained a written statement from such supplier, certifying that the packaging has been fabricated in accordance with a NRC-approved quality assurance program.

 b.
 DOT Revalidation of Foreign-Approved Packagings.
-Verify that for foreign-approved packagings used by the licensee, such designs have been revalidated by DOT, and the licensee possesses a copy of the applicable foreign certificate, DOT revalidations, and documentation referenced therein, which relate to the use and/or maintenance of the packaging and actions to be taken before shipment (49 CFR 173.473 and 10 CFR 71.).
+Verify that for foreign-approved packagings used by the licensee, such designs have been revalidated by DOT, and the licensee possesses a copy of the applicable foreign certificate, DOT revalidations, and documentation referenced therein, which relate to the use and/or maintenance of the packaging and actions to be taken before shipment (49 CFR 173.473 and 10 CFR 71.21).